 What is the problem?
 Outdated networks are slowing Europe down

 Today, internet access in the EU is mainly based on first generation broadband.
-Most people connect to the cyberspace over telephone copper and TV cable networks, both of which offer only limited speeds.
+Most people connect to the cyberspace over telephone and TV cable networks, both of which offer only limited speeds.

 Why is EU action required?
 To offer the best to its citizens and businesses